 What are Arrupe Immersions?

 Arrupe Immersions are local and global experiences designed to open participants' eyes to the realities of the world.
 Each immersion is constructed around specific social justice issues, where participants learn to recognize injustices in a context that is different to their own, practice solidarity with marginalized communities, and allow those experiences to inform their vocational discernment.
-Immersions are a unique opportunity for Dons to expand their worldview, and inform their scholarship through empathy, allowing for deep reflection and introspections which will undoubtedly invite participants to consider their place in the world.
+Immersions are a unique opportunity for Dons to expand their worldview, and engage their community through empathy, allowing for deep reflection and introspections, which will undoubtedly invite participants to consider their place in the world.

-This academic year Arrupe Immersions will look a little bit different.
-As COVID continues to impact our partner communities and international travel we are committed to being flexible and keeping everyone's health and wellbeing as a priority.
+As COVID continues to impact our partner communities we are committed to being flexible and keeping everyone's health and wellbeing as a priority.

-2021-2022 Immersions will be domestic and local, focusing on the social justice issues that our students, our community, and our partners care most about.
+The 2022-2023 Immersions will be international and domestic, focusing on the social justice issues that our students, community, and partners care most about.

-We will maintain a rolling admission to accommodate students' needs and changing COVID restrictions.
+We will maintain a rolling admission to accommodate students' needs and changing COVID restriction policies.

 During your immersion, you will be accompanied by a Resident Minister and/or an Immersion Companion (USF faculty, staff, or graduate student), and a Student Leader.
-Your immersion team will be hosted by a local organization, that is part of the Jesuit Global Network.
-Each immersion varies in terms of what activities you will participate in so please be open and flexible.
-During your immersion, you will have the opportunity engage with the local community and learn about the issues facing its members, as well as connect with the other immersion participants and share in reflection about the impact of the experience.
+Your immersion team will be hosted by a local organization that is part of the Jesuit Global Network.
+Each immersion varies in terms of activities you will participate in so please be open and flexible.
+During your immersion, you will have the opportunity to engage with the local community and learn about the issues facing its members.
+You will also have the opportunity to connect with the other immersion participants and share reflections about the impact of the experience.